Tilda Swinton: Activism

 In 2018, Swinton stated her support for Scottish independence.
-In October 2023, she criticised Israel's genocide in the Gaza Strip and called for a ceasefire.
-In February 2025, while giving a speech at the Berlin film festival, Swinton called out "the astonishing savagery of spite, state-perpetrated and internationally enabled mass murder" as a response to Trump's plan to take over Gaza.
-That May, Swinton signed an open letter calling on Keir Starmer to "end the UK's complicity in the horrors in Gaza".
-In June, she signed an open letter criticizing a proposed ban of Palestine Action.

-Swinton signed a 2009 petition in support of director Roman Polanski, who had been detained while traveling to a film festival because of sexual abuse charges filed against him in a 1977 incident.
-The petition argued that his detention undermined the tradition of film festivals as a place for works to be shown "freely and safely" and that the arrest of filmmakers traveling to neutral countries could open the door "for actions of which no-one can know the effects".
+Swinton signed a 2009 petition in support of director Roman Polanski, who had been detained while travelling to a film festival because of sexual abuse charges filed against him in a 1977 incident in which he is accused of drugging, raping and sodomizing a 13-year-old American girl during a photo shoot for French Vogue in Beverley Hills, California.
+The petition argued that his detention undermined the tradition of film festivals as a place for works to be shown "freely and safely" and that the arrest of filmmakers travelling to neutral countries could open the door "for actions of which no-one can know the effects".

 The actress has been a staunch advocate for Palestinian rights throughout her career, starting as early as her role in Friendship's Death, a movie that is sympathetic to the Palestinian cause.
-She has routinely expressed strong support for the Palestinian people, most recently by criticizing Israel's military actions in Gaza and calling for a ceasefire in October 2023, which she reiterated in February 2025 during a speech at the Berlin International Film Festival, where she condemned "state-perpetrated and internationally enabled mass murder" and US President Donald Trump's plans for Gaza, signing a 2023 open letter organised by Artists for Palestine UK and was seen wearing a scarf with Palestinian colors in a Vogue photo-shoot.
+She has routinely expressed strong support for the Palestinian people, such as by criticising Israel's war in the Gaza Strip and calling for a ceasefire in October 2023, which she reiterated in February 2025 during a speech at the Berlin International Film Festival, condemning Israel's "state-perpetrated and internationally enabled mass murder" and President Donald Trump's plans for Gaza.
+The same year, she was one of thousands of artists that signed an open letter organised by Artists for Palestine UK, and has been wearing a scarf with Palestinian colours in a Vogue photo-shoot.
 She again signed an open letter in 2025 calling on the UK government to end its complicity in the violence, and has routinely joined A-list actors, filmmakers and industry figures pledging to boycott Israeli film institutes complicit in genocide.
+In December 2025 Swinton joined a list of over two hundred cultural figures worldwide calling for Israel to release the jailed Palestinian leader Marwan Barghouti.

-In June of 2025, in a response to the proscription of Palestine Action as a 'terrorist organization', Swinton urged the government to repeal the ban.
+In June 2025, in response to the then-proposed proscription of Palestine Action as a terrorist organisation, Swinton urged the government to reject the ban.